botflux/dependency-injection-container/docs/guide/README.md

 > Keep in mind that you don't need this package to do dependency injection in fact
 > you can use plain javascript / typescript.

-## Why use a package to do dependency injection
+## Why use a package to do dependency injection ?

 This package gives a lightweight container that will helps you manage your dependencies, and their life cycles.
+It will give you tools to simplify the creation of all your application dependencies.
+This package tries to be simpler that other DI containers.
+If you are looking for a DI Container using a lot of reflection and/or decorators you are not at the right place.

 We can write the previous example with this package container.

 ```typescript
 // classes.ts